There is so much bad news today, good news can seem unbelievable or at least overblown. But the return of Christ is real—and it’s the best news ever!

 - Practice the way of peace.
 In preparation for teaching others the way of peace, Christ’s followers must choose to live that way now.
 “The work of righteousness will be peace, and the effect of righteousness, quietness and assurance forever” (Isaiah 32:17).
 The Bible connects peace with righteousness and obeying God’s commandments of love (Psalm 119:165, 172; Romans 13:8-10).
 Study more about this in the article “The Way of Peace.”

-Looking for and hastening the coming
+Looking for and hastening the coming of Christ

 When we understand how urgently this world needs Christ’s return and how wonderful the Kingdom of God will be, we will want it to come soon (2 Peter 3:12).